-Your grade for Economics 2148 will be determined by both the first and second half of the class with equal weights.
-For the first half of the class, you are asked to complete two computer-based problem sets, and to submit summaries of two papers of your choice from the references at the end of this Syllabus.
+Your grade for Economics 2148 will be determined based the following assignments.
+You are asked to complete two computer-based problem sets, and to submit summaries of two papers of your choice from the references at the end of this Syllabus.
 I am happy to make recommendations if you are not sure which ones to pick.
-Please upload both your problem set solutions and your summaries via Canvas.
+You will also have to prepare a research proposal, of 3-10 pages, and to give a brief presentation of your proposal in class.
+Proposals could be applied or theoretical, but are ideally related to some of the topics covered in class.
+Please upload both your problem set solutions, summaries, and research proposal via Canvas.

 These assignments contribute to your grade as follows.

-- 1. Two summaries of about 3 pages length each (7% of grade each). - 2.
-Two problem set solutions (7% of grade each). - 3.
-In-class midterm exam on October 12 (22% of grade).
+1. Two summaries of about 3 pages length each (10% of grade each).

+- 2. Two problem set solutions (10% of grade each). - 3.
+In-class midterm exam on March 14 (30% of grade). - 4.
+A research proposal and presentation.
+(30% of grade).